brentgotte/Brentgotte/README.md

 I'm Brent from the netherlands, and i like programming!

-💻 I am in my second year as a  software engineer at the Bit-academy
+💻 I am in my third year as a  software engineer at the Bit-academy

 🧑‍💼 9 months of  Work-experience